jotasaraiva/PyWECS/README.md

 # Wavelet Energies Correlation Screening (WECS)

 This project has a Python implementation of the WECS methodology for Change Detection in time series of SAR images as mentioned in the article [Wavelet Spatio-Temporal Change Detection on Multitemporal SAR Images](https://ieeexplore.ieee.org/document/10105998).
-The code is inspired by the [original implementation](https://github.com/rodneyfv/WECS/tree/main) for MATLAB.
+The code is inspired by the [original MATLAB implementation](https://github.com/rodneyfv/WECS/tree/main).